CaboneMailServer/.github/profile/README.md

 Features roadmap
-- all in container (container engine agnostique, all rootless, no special cap needed, no host dependence)
+- All in container (container engine agnostique, all rootless, no special cap needed, no host dependence)
 - IMAP with dovecot
 - Webmail with Sogo
 - Postfix for all mail traffic and routing